atchim/oil8/polybar/README.md

 ## 🎨 Installation

-The installation of Oil 8 for [Polybar] is based on color [variables](https://github.com/polybar/polybar/wiki/Configuration#custom-variables) defined in the [`oil8.ini`] file.
+The installation of the Oil 8 theme for the [Polybar] status bar creation tool is based on color [variables](https://github.com/polybar/polybar/wiki/Configuration#custom-variables) defined in the [`oil8.ini`] file.
 To use the color definitions, just reference the colors via `${oil8.color-name}`, as shown in the example below.